NG de Bruijn and AUTOMATH

 Example: A Definition of Equality

 A series of EB lines introduces the type α, then extends that scope with x and again with y, both of type α.
-Then a PN line introduces the predicate IS, which depends on all three.
-Note that EB lines can be used to specify the parameters of a primitive notion such as IS.
+Then a PN line introduces the predicate IS

 A landmark work was LS van Benthem Jutting’s translation of Landau’s textbook Foundations of Analysis.
 He demonstrated that substantial mathematical material, including equivalence classes and Dedekind cuts, could be formalised in AUTOMATH––and with more elegance and less effort than could be imagined in the formalism of Principia Mathematica.